Raising Ducks for Meat

 Caring for Your Ducklings

-Before your ducklings arrive, you will need to prepare a brooder pen for them.
-They need a heat lamp to keep them warmed to 95 degrees F for the first week.
+Before your ducklings hatch or arrive, you will need to prepare a brooder pen for them.
+They need a heat lamp or Brinsea EcoGlow Brooder to keep them at 95 degrees F for the first week.
 Each week afterwards you will reduce the temperature by 5 degrees.
 If they are crowded under the lamp, they are too cold.
 If they are as far from the lamp as they can get, it’s too warm.
 Be sure to check on them often to prevent fatalities from overheating or exposure to cold.

 Provide clean water and non-medicated starter feed at all times.
 For the first few days, you may want to put a tablespoon of sugar in each quart of water to provide them with extra energy.
 Electrolytes can also be added to their water, especially if the shipping process was particularly stressful.
 Ducklings are more susceptible to Vitamin E deficiencies than chicks.
 Vitamin E breaks down in feed during storage, so be sure to purchase fresh feed shortly before they arrive.
 Ducklings suffering from Vitamin E deficiency will have trouble walking and may roll over on their backs and paddle the air with their legs.
 Administer Vitamin E promptly if you see these symptoms.
 Adding Brewer’s Yeast to their food is a good preventative

 What, No Swimming?

 Growing up on the farm, we had White Pekins for eggs.
-My Mom made the most delicious cakes with those large, mint green eggs.
+My Mom made the most delicious cakes with those large, pale green eggs.
 I can still remember the fun I had searching for them in the weeds.
-I’ve wanted to raise ducks for a long time and recently placed my first order for Pekin ducklings.
-Most of them are destined for the table, but I plan to keep a few for eggs and for raising more ducklings in the future.
-As I learn more about raising these ducks for meat and eggs, I will share that information with you here, on The Self Sufficient HomeAcre.
+When we bought our homestead I knew I wanted to keep ducks for eggs again.

 Do you raise ducks for meat or eggs?
 What is your favorite breed?